iqra0908/Computer-Vision-for-Elementary-Education/README.md

 &nbsp;
 ### Model 3: SVM
 The third model trained is a SVM (Support Vector Machine).
 SVMs are linear classifiers that perform poorly with image data due to its high-dimensional and complex nature.
 Deep learning models, such as Convolutional Neural Networks (CNNs) are better suited for image data as they can learn non-linear relationships, handle spatial invariance, capture hierarchical features, and incorporate contextual information.
-We just trained a SVM to proove that linear machine learning models dont perform well on image data
+We just trained a SVM to proove that linear machine learning models dont perform well on image data.

 &nbsp;
 ### Following are the steps to run the code and train a SVM model: